Altinn/altinn-studio-docs/content/getting-started/app-creation/_index.md

 ---
 title: Create or edit applications
 linktitle: Create or edit apps
-description: Information on how to create or edit apps in Altinn Studio
+description: How to create and edit apps in Altinn Studio.
-tags: ["guide"]
 weight: 200
 ---